Criteria for Fellowships

 Introduction

-A Soulsby One Health Fellowship is thus likely to be additional to existing research funding enabling the applicant to experience working overseas on a project which stretches their knowledge and skills base and encourages the development of new affiliations.
+A Soulsby One Health Fellowship is thus likely to be additional to existing research funding, enabling the applicant to experience working on a project (the Project) which stretches their knowledge and skills base and encourages the development of new collaborations and competencies in “One Health”.

 Soulsby Fellows will be expected to commence and complete their proposed Project within twelve months of receiving notification of their award.
 No-cost extensions may be granted at the discretion of the Trustees.

-It recognises that the health of humans, domestic and wild animals, plants, and the wider environment (including ecosystems) are closely linked and inter-dependent.
+“One Health is an integrated, unifying approach that aims to sustainably balance and optimise the health of people, animals, and ecosystems.
+It recognises that the health of humans, domestic and wild animals, plants, and the wider environment (including ecosystems) are closely linked and interdependent.

 In consideration of the breadth of this definition, the Foundation welcomes applications which consider many aspects of the human/animal/environmental interface including issues such as socio-economic aspects and ecological impacts of One Health interventions.
 You can hear from current Fellows in these brief YouTube videos and be inspired to draft your application.